There are now 2 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

-Students are able to (1) examine considerations for the surgical patient, communication & referrals; (2) describe common diseases that may affect podiatric practice by discussing the interrelationship between certain systemic diseases and the lower limb disease presentation; (3) recognise and discuss management of medical emergencies and trauma in practice; (4) demonstrate a knowledge of common podiatric surgical procedures
+Students are able to (1) examine considerations for the surgical patient including communication, consumer engagement with a focus on person-centred care, and interprofessional referrals and engagement; (2) describe common diseases that may affect podiatric practice by discussing the interrelationship between certain systemic diseases and the lower limb disease presentation; (3) recognise and discuss management of medical emergencies and trauma in practice; including the deteriorating patient; (4) demonstrate a knowledge of common podiatric surgical procedures

-; (5) understand the role of anaesthetics in minor in office procedures (LA) and podiatric surgery (LA and GA); (6) describe the post-operative management of the podiatric surgical patient in general podiatric practice; (7) demonstrate sterilisation standards and safe scrubbing and gowning
+; (5) understand the role of anaesthetics in minor in office procedures (LA) and podiatric surgery (LA and GA); (6) describe the post-operative management of the podiatric surgical patient in general podiatric practice; (7) demonstrate sterilisation standards and safe scrubbing and gowning; in accordance with guidelines and safe practice

 Indicative assessments in this unit are as follows: (1) assignment(s); (2) examination(s); (3) clinical assessment(s); and (4) professional behaviour assessment.
 Further information is available in the unit outline.